Insights

 People’s Bank of China (PBOC) (中国人民银行)

-The PBOC is the central bank for the People’s Republic of China, and they are responsible for the establishment and regulation for all monetary policies and financial institutions in mainland China.
+The PBOC is the central bank of the People’s Republic of China, and they are responsible for the establishment and regulation for all monetary policies and financial institutions in mainland China.
 PBOC is the primary authority coordinating all AML/CFT initiatives of the government with several regulatory bodies under it:

-1. The PBOC heads the Anti-Money Laundering Joint Ministerial Conference (AML Joint Ministerial Conference) with 21 state agency members.
+• The PBOC heads the Anti-Money Laundering Joint Ministerial Conference (AML Joint Ministerial Conference) with 21 state agency members.
 Since 2002, they have regular meetings to direct and coordinate the AML/CFT framework implementation.

-2. The China Banking and Insurance Regulatory Commission (CBRIC) is the prudential regulator for bank and insurance entities and supports the PBC on AML/CFT supervision.
+• The China Banking and Insurance Regulatory Commission (CBRIC) is the prudential regulator for bank and insurance entities and supports the PBC on AML/CFT supervision.

-3. The China Securities Regulatory Commission (CSRC) is the prudential regulator for securities institutions and supports the PBC on AML/CFT supervision.
+• The China Securities Regulatory Commission (CSRC) is the prudential regulator for securities institutions and supports the PBC on AML/CFT supervision.

 The Ministry of State Security (MSS)